ringhiera/python-powerservice/README.rst

 ```

 should  be interpreted consistently with the usual issue of mapping
-timezones on utc time e.g. midnight on British summer time maps to 11pm f the previous day in UTC
+timezones on utc time e.g. midnight on British summer time maps to 11pm of the previous day in UTC
 Therefore, one can interpret the requirement as

 ```